ibm-cloud-docs/vlans/edit-vlan.md

 {: help}
 {: support}

 Each VLAN is issued a permanent VLAN number to help identify it.
 You also can assign a VLAN name and edit it at any time.
+{:shortdesc}

 VLAN names are displayed on the VLANs screen and also when you view the individual VLAN.
-We recommend that you use a naming convention for your VLANs, so they can be identified easily by all users on the account.
+It is recommended that you use a naming convention for your VLANs, so they can be identified easily by all users on the account.

 You can update the VLAN name from the **VLANs** screen or from the **VLAN Details** screen.
 Your changes are visible in all locations for the VLAN, regardless of which screen you use.